 - What’s their temperament like? — Much like playing, your Westie will need less attention as they get older.

 - Do they need social interaction? — Dogs are social creatures, but as puppies, they tend to need more time around other dogs.

 Westies make for great family dogs.
 They have a playful spirit and are incredibly intelligent.
 These white-furred pups also don’t grow too large.
-While they may not be toy poodles, expect them to grow to around 15 lbs.
-When it comes to height, Westies rarely grow larger than a foot tall.
+Expect them to grow to around 15 lbs (7 kgs) in weight.
+When it comes to height, Westies rarely grow larger than a foot tall(12 inches / 30 cms).